-Buying shares in Iroquois Valley Farms directly improves the soil health in the growing portfolio of farms.
-Healthy soil is key to the fertility of an acre of farmland, the nutritional content of food, the health of the farm ecosystem, and the ability of the farm to perform in the face of severe climate events like drought and flood.
+Investing in Iroquois Valley Farms provides the Company with resources to improve the soil health in its growing portfolio of farms.
+Healthy soil is the key to the fertility of an acre of farmland, the nutritional content of food, the health of the farm ecosystem, and the ability of the farm to perform in the face of severe climate events like drought and flood.
 All of these environmental advantages also make a direct impact on the productivity, and therefore profitability, of a farm.